alaaabdel/Gen_AI_LangGraph_Demo/README.md

 - create a table in Astra DB
 - create token for groq API to access llama model
 - store env variables for both astra DB and groq
+- Advised to run the setup in linux env

 2. Now run this command to install dependenies in the `pyproject.toml` file.